GamesRadar+ Verdict

 Why you can trust GamesRadar+

 How far can you stretch the excuse that a game is designed for children?
 At a rating of E10+, Shrek The Third is just too simplistic.
-If a ten-year-old can handle Super Mario, surely they will be bored with just flailing a Wii Remote over and over.
+If a ten-year-old can handle Super Mario, surely they will be bored with the single button attack combos necessary to take on almost any foe.

-The gameplay is braindead and repetitive: run up to bad guys and shake the remote.
-Sure, you can do a few special moves, but there is nearly no need to.
-Occasionally you have to do a jump attack (gasp!) or navigate a 15 second “puzzle.”
-A boss encounter with a huge ice dragon can be overcome by shaking the remote and tapping the A button, because you’ll win in a slugging match.
+The gameplay is braindead and repetitive: run up to bad guys hit them until they die.
+Sure, you can do a few special moves, or if you want to make things really easydo a powered up attack, but there is nearly no need to.
+Occasionally you have to do a jump attack (gasp!) or navigate a 15 second "puzzle."
+A boss encounter with a huge ice dragon can be overcome by picking your favorite attack button and mashing it because you'll win in a brawl.

 More info